 "We cannot rely on intermediaries.
 We go directly to the grower -otherwise there is no traceability.
-We select the best possible growers, we transfer knowledge to them, and then we buy directly from that grower even though
+We select the best possible growers, we transfer knowledge to them, and then we buy directly from that grower even though we are paying more than the market price"

-- Anna Illy
+Anna Illy